 4 - DAC_SDI: This signal is the serial data in for the audio DAC

 - 24.14mm x 20mm (1.07 inches x .787 inches)

 - Max Height (from lower bottom TinyShield Connector to upper top TinyShield Connector): 7.81mm (0.307 inches)

 - Weight: 2.1 grams (.07 ounces)

-- The 3.5mm jack extends past the end of the board and is fairly tall, normal size TinyShields (20mm x 20mm) can stack on top of the audio TinyShield, however boards that are longer (like the WiFi TinyShield) cannot be stacked directly on top of this TinyShield.
+- The 3.5mm jack extends past the end of the board and is fairly tall.
+Normal size TinyShields (20mm x 20mm) can stack on top of this TinyShield; however, boards that are longer (like the WiFi TinyShield) cannot be stacked directly on top.